History of the Jews in Vienna

 The history of the Jews in Vienna, Austria, goes back over eight hundred years.
 There is evidence of a Jewish presence in Vienna from the 12th century onwards.

-At the end of the 19th century and the start of the 20th century, Vienna was one of the most prominent centres of Jewish culture in Europe, but during the period of National-Socialist rule in Austria, Vienna's Jewish population was almost entirely deported and murdered in the Holocaust.
+At the end of the 19th century and the start of the 20th century, Vienna was one of the most prominent centres of Jewish culture in Europe, but during the period of Nazi rule in Austria, Vienna's Jewish population was almost entirely deported and murdered in the Holocaust.
 Since 1945, Jewish culture and society have gradually been recovering in the city.

 History

 Middle Ages

-Proof exists of a Jewish presence in Vienna since 1194.
-The first named individual was Schlom, Duke Frederick I’s Münzmeister (master of the mint).
+The first named Jewish individual was Schlom, Duke Frederick I’s Münzmeister (master of the mint), installed in 1194.
+Schlom and his family would later be murdered in a pogrom by crusaders.
 In 1238, emperor Frederick II granted the Jews a privilege, and the existence of community institutions such as a synagogue, hospital and slaughterhouse can be proven from the 14th century onwards.
 Vienna’s city law empowered a special Judenrichter (Judge of the Jews) to adjudicate in disputes between Christians and Jews, but this judge was not empowered to rule in conflicts between two Jewish parties, unless one party filed a complaint with him.

 The first Jews lived in the area near the Seitenstettengasse; from around 1280, they also lived around the modern-day Judenplatz.
-The centre of Jewish cultural and religious life was located here from the 13th to the 15th century, until the Vienna Gesera of 1420/21, when Albert V ordered the annihilation of the city’s Jews.
+The centre of Jewish cultural and religious life was located here from the 13th to the 15th century, until the Vienna Gesera of 1420/21, when Albert V ordered the annihilation of the city’s Jews, leading to their murder, expulsion, and in some cases collective suicide.